maxmil/blazeds-entity-replicator/README.markdown

 First you need to substitute the blaze java adapter with a custom one.

-In remoting-config.xml your java adapter should use the class com.github.blazeds.replicator.HibernateAdapter
+In remoting-config.xml your java adapter should use the custom HibernateAdapter class.

 <code>
    <adapter-definition id="java-object" class="com.github.blazeds.replicator.HibernateAdapter" />